 Training Program Materials

 Materials are provided here for reference only.
-No training sessions are currently scheduled.
+Attendance at Highlands Council training is required for certification.

 Model Highlands Area Exemption Ordinance